KOSHIKAVERMA/Customer-Churn-Analysis/README.md

 ## DATA CLEANING

-Firstly I checked for any duplicate values in the data, but no duplicates values were found in the data set
+Firstly I checked for any duplicate values in the data, using conditional formatting to highlight the duplicate records, no duplicates values were found in the data set.

 Then I checked for missing values.
-There were some missing values in the **“Churn Category”** and **“Churn Reason”** columns, which pertain to customers who churned, I substituted such values with the label **“Unknown"**.
+There were no missing values in the data.
+And all the data types were correct as well.

 <br>